-- CC.6.1.2 The Frequency of the National Electricity Transmission System shall be nominally 50Hz and shall be controlled within the limits of 49.5 50.5Hz unless exceptional circumstances prevail. - CC.6.1.3 The System Frequency could rise to 52Hz or fall to 47Hz in exceptional circumstances.

-Design of GB Code Existing User's Plant and Apparatus and OTSDUW Plant and Apparatus must enable operation of that Plant and Apparatus within that range in accordance with the following:
+- CC.6.1.2 The Frequency of the National Electricity Transmission System shall be nominally 50Hz and shall be controlled within the limits of 49.5 50.5Hz unless exceptional circumstances prevail, for example but not limited to, situations such as System Restoration. - CC.6.1.3 The System Frequency could rise to 52Hz or fall to 47Hz in exceptional circumstances.
+Design of GB Code User's Plant and Apparatus, OTSDUW Plant and Apparatus and Restoration Contractor's Plant and Apparatus must enable operation of that Plant and Apparatus within that range in accordance with the following: